ibm-cloud-docs/vpc/fl-activate.md

 After you create a flow log collector, its default state is `Active`.
 {: note}

-## Suspending and resuming a flow log collector by using the UI
+## Suspending and resuming a flow log collector in the UI
 {: #fl-managing-ui}
 {: ui}